ByteInternet/community.hypernode.io/Documentation/hypernode-api/settings/README.md

 `PATCH` can be used for setting settings for your Hypernode.
 You can specify the following data in the post request:

 - `php_version`: ("5.5", "5.6", "7.0", "7.1", "7.2") - Indicates which PHP version the node should be running.
+- `enable_ioncube`: boolean - Indicates whether this node should have the ioncube loader enabled.
+See [this changelog for more information](https://support.hypernode.com/changelog/release-4853-ioncube-loader-php-hypernode-update-php7-1-sneak-peek/).
 - `password_auth`: boolean - Indicates whether password authentication for the node is allowed instead of only SSH keys.
 - `modern_ssl_config_enabled`: boolean - Indicates whether this node will have the Mozilla Modern SSL configuration configured.
 This provides a higher level of security but loses compatibility with some browsers.
 For more information